Legal Updated 7 min read

 What was the Casaretto v.
 Johnson & Johnson verdict?

-A Broward County, Florida jury awarded $20 million to the family of Dr. Alberto A. Casaretto Sr., a nephrologist who died from mesothelioma after approximately 50 years of daily use of J&J’s talc-based Baby Powder and Shower to Shower products.
-The trial lasted more than a month and concluded in October 2025.
+A Broward County, Florida jury awarded $20 million on October 28, 2025 to the family of Dr. Alberto A. Casaretto Sr., a nephrologist who died from mesothelioma after approximately 50 years of daily use of J&J’s talc-based Baby Powder and Shower to Shower products.
+The case (CACE18028502) was tried over about seven weeks in the 17th Judicial Circuit.

 How many lawsuits are pending against J&J over talc?